Skip to content

 %MEMHow much memory it is using

-VSZVirtual memory size (includes shared libraries — often misleadingly large)
+VSZVirtual memory size (includes shared libraries, so it can look misleadingly large)

 TIMETotal CPU time consumed